lrgresearch/gpaw-tools/generalusage.md

 -v --version     : Version information of running code and the latest stable code.
 It also gives a download link.
  ```

-## optimizations/ciftoase.py
-For `quickoptimize.py` or other optimization scripts, the user may need to give ASE Atoms object instead of using a CIF file.
-This script changes a CIF file information to ASE Atoms object.
-Because there is a problem in the read method of ASE.io, sometimes it can give a wrong number of atoms.
-If the user lives this kind of problem, there is a setting inside the script.
-Users can run the script like:

-    python ciftoase.py <geometryfile.cif>

-The result will be printed on the screen and will be saved as `geometryfile.py` in the same folder.

 ## optimizations/optimize_cutoff (and kpoints)(and latticeparam).py
 Users must provide an ASE Atoms object and simply insert the object inside these scripts.
 With the scripts, the user can do convergence tests for cut-off energy, and k-points and can calculate the energy-dependent lattice parameter values.
 These codes are mainly based on Prof. J. Kortus, R. Wirnata's Electr.
 Structure & Properties of Solids course notes and GPAW's tutorials.
 Scripts can easily be called with MPI: